 In order to reduce error and foster clarity of written communication, unapproved abbreviations will NOT be used in writing physician orders and medication-related documentation in the patient's medical record and on pre-printed forms.
-Refer to Unapproved Abbreviations policy PP-NH-U100.
+Refer to Use of Abbreviations, Acronyms and Symbols in the Medical Record.